 What Are The Minimum Number Of Hours You Can Intermittent Fast & Still Get Benefits?

 But all that said, one big question still remains: How long do you have to fast to reap these potentially life-changing rewards?
 Is there a minimum number of hours you need to restrict food to get the perks?
-And does it vary depending on what particular benefits you're looking for?

 We asked some leading intermittent fasting experts to weigh in on the topic so you can better tailor your intermittent fasting plan according to your specific goals.